anirudhb123/Preference-Model-Biases/README.md

 **In this work we:**

 - Construct controlled counterfactual response pairs for each bias
 - Measure misalignment with human judgments and quantify miscalibration
-- Fine-tune via targeted counterfactual augmentation to correct bias
+- Fine-tune via targeted counterfactual data augmentation (CDA) to correct bias

-For detailed pipeline usage and fine-tuning instructions, see [`main/README.md`](main/README.md).
+For detailed CDA pipeline usage and fine-tuning instructions, see [`main/README.md`](main/README.md).

 ## 📁 Repository Structure